ttwange/alx-low_level_programming/README.md

-a readme for the pointers,arrays and strings
+another read me for assignment 6